CHINOPERL: Journal of Chinese Oral and Performing Literature

 • CHINOPERL: Guidelines for Authors (2023)

-CHINOPERL: Journal of Chinese Oral and Performing Literature is a refereed annual publication that focuses on literature connected to oral transmission and/or performance, in print, on stage, and in everyday communication.
+CHINOPERL: Journal of Chinese Oral and Performing Literature is a refereed semiannual publication that focuses on literature connected to oral transmission and/or performance, in print, on stage, and in everyday communication.
 This “literature” includes genres ranging from opera to storytelling, ceremonial chanting to epics, proverbs to poetry, and folksongs to hip-hop.
 It covers topics such as the interplay between oral and written texts and their historical and cultural contexts.

 CHINOPERL welcomes relevant research articles that are historical, descriptive, theoretical, or interdisciplinary in nature as well as translations that are prefaced by substantial introductions.
 The journal also publishes research notes, conference reports, and reviews of books, media, and performances.